joestubbs/coe379L-sp25/docs/projects/project03.rst

 Failure to conform to the correct specification for the inference server will lead to significant penalty on the project grade.

-Package your model inference server in a Docker container image and push the image to the Docker Hub.
+Package your model inference server in a **Docker container image** and push the image to the Docker Hub.
+Be sure that the image is an **x86** architecture image.
 Provide instructions for starting and stopping your inference server using the docker-compose file.
 Provide examples of how to make requests to your inference server.
+**Note:** We strongly recommend that you build the image on your class VM, as this is x86 architecture.
+If you build your image on a Mac, you will create an image in the ARM architecture which will not meet the requirements.

 **Bonus:** We will evaluate each of the model inference servers submitted against a reserved dataset.
 The top three models will get bonus points as follows: